-The last thing to add is the butterflies and bird all of which are Dollar Tree finds.
+The last thing to add is the butterflies and birds all of which are Dollar Tree finds.
 A little dab of hot glue and you are done.
 Time to hang your new wreath on your front door.
 Make yourself a glass of iced tea and sit on the porch to admire your handiwork!

 This newly crafted Purple and Yellow Floral Summer Wreath has been delivered to my good friend, Phyllis.
 She brought her Easter wreath to me for a makeover.
 I stripped it down to the burlap and had a blast making this one in the colors she requested.
-Yellow and Purple are perfect for summer front door.
+Yellow and Purple are perfect for the summer front door.

 More Summer Ideas

 - Most Useful Packing and Moving Tips, What Worked & What Didn’t